dinoador/hatch-takehome-sr-be/README.md

 ## Notes
 Currently, I'm not able to run the Spring-Boot app in docker because it fails to connect to Redis and I can't, for the life of me, figure it out.
 Perhaps you can tell me what I did wrong at the interview. ^^

 Overall, it was really a good experience although at times I wanted to smash my keyboard, pull my hair - ya know ^^.
-Seriously, I had fun but I wondered how come you guys made it more difficult than I thought.
+Seriously, I had fun, but I wondered how come you guys made it more difficult than I thought.
 On the other hand, I'm going to use what I've learned here in my personal app.
 This was actually a good time to figure out how to use Spring Webflux with Spring Boot so I really appreciate that.
 It was something I came across at Openlane, but never had the time to figure it out.

 Cheers